PAEDIATRIC DIETETICS

 • Pick-up and drop-off options: Visitors can pick up and drop off patients at the main entrance.
 No parking is allowed as the driveway is for emergency vehicle access.

-• Local parking: There’s no on-site parking and street parking isn’t permitted on a single yellow line between Monday and Saturday, from 8.30am to 6.30pm.
+• Local parking: There’s no on-site parking and street parking isn’t permitted on single yellow lines between Monday and Saturday, from 8.30am to 6.30pm.
 However, national and private car parks are available nearby.
 Please contact the admissions team if you need help to find a local car park near to the hospital.

 • Disabled parking: Westminster Council operates a small number of disabled parking bays near the hospital, available to Blue Badge holders for up to four hours.
 The nearest one is on the corner of Bolsover Street, next to Tesco Express.